BrycePearce/reddit-reviewed/README.md

 # Reddit Reviewed (WIP)

-**reddit-reviewed** 👓📜, is a multi-platform application that allows acts as your personal Reddit history navigator.
+**reddit-reviewed** is a multi-platform application that allows acts as your personal Reddit history navigator, showing you your saved post history with swipe interactions to save or remove it.

-Swipe away your saved post history with Reddit Reviewed!
+Review your saved post history with Reddit Reviewed!

 ## Features